Takaximos/4883-SoftwareTools-PalaMon/Assignments/A07/README.md

 ##How to run
-Just run Scraper.py and everything should run smoothly(hopefully) (when it comes to choosing a city of the country you'll need to go to the csv file to find one that corresponds to the country)
+Just run Scraper.py and everything should run smoothly(hopefully) (when it comes to choosing a city of the country you'll need to go to the csv file to find one that corresponds to the country) when choosing country find the corresponding city that matches with it in the csv file

 | Link                                                                                                    | Description |
 | ------------------------------------------------------------------------------------------------------- | ---------------------- |